seynur/DA-ESS-MitreContent/README.md

 This application comes with a predefined saved search (MITRE Compliance Lookup Gen) which checks currently enabled correlation rules via analytic stories and creates a lookup file to match them to MITRE ATT&CK Framework techniques for compliance.
 By default this search is scheduled to run at midnight everyday to populate the lookup table.

 #### Release Notes:
+Version 1.3.0
+- Updated ATT&CK Matrix dashboard
+- Added new dashboard for detailed view of triggered rules by notable assets and tactics/techniques
+- Improved search performance and dependency on lookups
+- Added a new lookup to match correlation rules to MITRE ATT&CK tactics/techniques

 Version 1.2.1
 - Bug fixes with javascript table population
 - Ordering of table fields to align with MITRE ATT&CK content